 Gary Hughes is a senior lawyer providing advocacy and strategic risk management advice, specialising in all types of regulatory investigations and cases.
-He is particularly well known as an expert in dealing with the Commerce Commission, Financial Markets Authority, AML regulators, and Insurance issues.
+He is particularly well known as an expert in dealing with the Commerce Commission, Financial Markets Authority, DIA and Reserve Bank as AML/CFT Supervisors, and for anti-money laundering (AML) regulators, and Insurance issues.

 As a barrister, he also handles and resolves a range of commercial, contract, technology, transport and public law disputes.